-Lauded as a cultural laureate of the Commonwealth of Virginia, former Mason dean Henry G. Manne has been the driving force behind the many innovations in legal education implemented at George Mason since his appointment in 1986.
+Lauded as a cultural laureate of the Commonwealth of Virginia, former Mason dean Henry G. Manne was the driving force behind the many innovations in legal education implemented at George Mason.

-Professor Manne has been designated one of the "founders" of the field of law and economics by the American Law and Economics Association.
+Professor Manne was designated one of the "founders" of the field of law and economics by the American Law and Economics Association.
 He launched the Law and Economics Center at Emory University and the University of Miami before bringing it to George Mason.

 His monograph, An Intellectual History of the School of Law, George Mason University, traces the development of the law and economics movement and highlights the special contributions made by George Mason University School of Law to the movement.
 Professor Manne's other writings include such seminal works as Insider Trading and the Stock Market; Wall Street in Transition (with E. Solomon); and "Mergers and the Market for Corporate Control", Journal of Political Economy, April 1965.
 Professor Manne also designed and implemented at George Mason the nation's first system of fully integrated law school specialty track programs.